Skip to main content

 FunctionChoiceBehavior must be Auto

-Semantic Kernel agents only invoke plugin functions when FunctionChoiceBehavior is set to Auto on the prompt-execution settings.
-The default behavior is None, meaning the LLM never calls your payment function regardless of how clearly the user requests it.
-If your agent ignores the payment plugin entirely, this is the first thing to check.
+Semantic Kernel only invokes plugin functions when FunctionChoiceBehavior is set to Auto on the prompt-execution settings.
+The default is None, so the model never calls your wallet function no matter how clearly the user asks.
+If the agent ignores the function entirely, check this first.

 PITFALL 3